Protests against responses to the COVID-19 pandemic: Alberta

-A far-right group calling itself "Walk for Freedom" has been organizing anti-mask protests since at least April 2020.
+A group calling itself "Walk for Freedom" has been organizing anti-mask protests since at least April 2020.
 Concerns were raised when several hundred protestors took part in a 20 February 2021 freedom convoy and Jericho Torch March at the Legislature organized by the "Walk for Freedom Alberta" and the "Freedom Unity Alliance".
 Posters advertising the rally included an image of white nationalists marching through Charlottesville with Tiki torches in the 2017 US Unite the Right rally.
 The group of hundreds of unmasked anti-lockdown protestors, carrying a Walk for Freedom banner included COVID-19 deniers.
 Others were supporters of a pastor who was arrested for repeatedly refusing to comply to public health regulations, such as capping attendance, physical distancing and mask-wearing.
 The Justice Centre for Constitutional Freedoms (JCCF), representing the pastor, had launched a legal charter challenge against the Alberta government.
 The Mayor of Edmonton said that the rally organizers were from outside Edmonton and that they "may be associated with known hate groups.
 Edmonton unequivocally condemns racism, misogyny and other forms of hate—such speech is not welcome in our community."